AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="AnyonecanbecreativewithCreativeCloud.pdf"><strong>Anyone can be creative with Creative Cloud (PDF)</strong></a>
     </div>
-    <em>Follow along with this quick technique that will show you how to bring out the best in any photograph using the Camera RAW Filter</em>
+    <em>Follow along with this quick technique that shows you how to bring out the best in any photograph using the Camera RAW Filter</em>
     <br>
   </td>
   <td>